-- The Group has satisfactory financial resources at the balance sheet date and future cash flow projections indicate sufficient liquidity for the foreseeable future. - The Group has external debt of £1,978.6m at 31 March 2020, with varying long-term maturity dates.
+- The Company has satisfactory financial resources at the balance sheet date and future cash flow projections indicate sufficient liquidity for the foreseeable future. - The Company is the trading Company within the Betjeman Holdings Limited group of companies; it has external debt of £1,978.6m at 31 March 2020, with varying long term maturity dates.
 This debt is a mixture of bank debt, private placements and bonds.
-There is no immediate refinancing risk. - At 31 March 2020 the listed bonds held by the Group was rated A-/Stable by Standard & Poor's and A-/Stable by Fitch Ratings. - The Group operates in a low risk, stable regulatory and commercial environment as noted in the principal risks and uncertainties section of the Strategic report. - The Group's core cash revenues are derived from train and station income which historically has exhibited low volatility.
-Cash revenues are highly dependent on two key customers, both of whom have reported a stable underlying performance from their businesses and a UK government underpinning arrangement for domestic services reduces the risk to the Group from this reliance. - The key core operational cash outflows have low variability, representing payments to NRHS for operations and maintenance services and UK Power Networks for lease costs on electrical assets - both of which are subject to fixed price long term contracts. - The regulatory framework in which the Group operates remains stable.
-Revenue rates are locked by regulators following acceptance of the 5 Year Asset Management Statement and Station long term charges for the period 1 April 2020 to 31 March 2025. - The Group has conducted sensitivity analysis to stress test the impact of Covid-19.
-Under all stress cases the Group has strong covenants and cashflows, and able to pay its scheduled borrowing repayments as they fall due.
+There is no immediate refinancing risk. - At 31 March 2020 the financing of the Helix Acquisition Limited group of companies (the "Group") was rated A-/Stable by Standard & Poor's and A-/Stable by Fitch Ratings. - The Company operates in a low risk, stable regulatory and commercial environment as noted in the principal risks and uncertainties section of the Strategic report. - The Company's core cash revenues are derived from train and station income which historically has exhibited low volatility.
+Cash revenues are highly dependent on two key customers, both of whom have reported a stable underlying performance from their businesses and a UK government underpinning arrangement for domestic services reduces the risk to the Company from this reliance. - The key core operational cash outflows have low variability, representing payments to NRHS for operations and maintenance services and UK Power Networks for lease costs on electrical assets both of which are subject to fixed price long term contracts. - The regulatory framework in which the Company operates remains stable.
+Revenue rates are locked by regulators following acceptance of the 5 Year Asset Management Statement and Station long term charges for the period 1 April 2020 to 31 March 2025. - The Company has conducted sensitivity analysis to stress test the impact of Covid-19.
+Under all stress cases the Company has strong covenants and cashflows, and able to pay its scheduled borrowing repayments as they fall due.